 - Add Saffron strands in one to two teaspoons of milk for 5 to 10 mins before starting your recipe to give more saffron aroma.

 - You can add a scoop of Rajbhog ice cream or Vanilla ice cream instead of dry fruit as per your choice.

 - Try roasted almonds and cashew instead of everyday dry fruits, which should be finely chopped.

 - If you are making it for later servings, you may store it in the refrigerator before serving.

 - You can keep this in ice cream cubes and store them in the freezer.
 You will enjoy this like an ice cream dessert.

-- You can add sugar or honey or other sweeteners as per your choices, but since if the Alphonso Mango is ripe, then actually, I will not put any sweeteners like sugar.
+- You can add sugar, honey, or other sweeteners as per your choices, but if the Alphonso Mango is ripe, I will not put any sweeteners like sugar.

 - As an option, you can add a pinch of Saunth (dried ginger, sountha) for taste as it will make you feel heavy saunth (dried ginger, sountha) will help you digest.